dwatson62/CV/README.md

 ## Daryl Watson

 Highly enthusiastic new coder eagerly looking for a stimulating and rewarding career in technology.
 Driven by my newfound passion, I quit my previous career in order to complete the Makers Academy coding bootcamp and to begin a new adventure.
-I love to code and discover new possiblities, and I am now pursuing a position in a company where I can continue to learn and grow as a junior developer, and with whom I can offer my upmost to.
+I love to code and discover new possibilities, and I am now pursuing a position in a company where I can continue to learn and grow as a junior developer, and with whom I can offer my upmost to.

 ## Favourite Technologies